Cameron McGrone: New England Patriots

-McGrone was drafted by the New England Patriots in the 5th round, 177th overall, of the 2021 NFL Draft.
+McGrone was drafted by the New England Patriots in the 5th round, 177th overall, of the 2021 NFL draft.
 On May 14, he signed his four-year rookie contract.
 He was placed on the active/non-football injury list at the start of training camp on July 21, 2021.
-He was placed on the reserve list on August 31, 2021.
+McGrone was placed on the reserve list on August 31.

 On August 30, 2022, McGrone was waived by the Patriots and signed to the practice squad the next day.

 Indianapolis Colts

 On December 20, 2022, McGrone was signed by the Indianapolis Colts off the Patriots practice squad.

+On January 8, 2024, McGrone signed a one-year contract extension with the Colts.
+He was placed on injured reserve on August 27.
+He was activated on October 26.
+McGrone played in 9 total games for the Colts in 2024, recording 6 combined tackles.

+On January 13, 2025, McGrone signed a one-year contract extension with Indianapolis.
+He was waived on September 30.

+Cleveland Browns

+On November 5, 2025, McGrone signed with the Cleveland Browns practice squad.